COVID-19 Housing Information

 - Required isolation/quarantine for residents who are exposed to or test positive to COVID-19 (symptomatic or asymptomatic).
 Pine Manor College will provide rooms for isolation/quarantine if necessary

 We all must acknowledge that there are inherent risks in coming together in any space.
-As of this communication, there is no cure or vaccine for COVID-19, therefore we need to be vigilant about prevention.
+Therefore we need to be vigilant about prevention.
 Your well-being and student success remain our highest priority.
 We all have a responsibility to help minimize the spread of COVID-19 for ourselves and for each other.